nilshellerhoff/mailiszt/README.md

 - [ ] multi user functionality with customizable access levels
 - [ ] allow member self-registration
 - [ ] for every api action, add a human readable response and show this response in the frontend

+## ToDos done

+- [x] send a rejection email if somebody is not allowed to write to mailinglist
+  - [x] define moderator email/member for list